resilient-http/resilient.js/README.md

 ### resilient#resetScore([ type = 'service' ])
 Return: `Resilient` Alias: `resetStats`

-Reset servers stats score based on network latency, percentage of success and failed requests.
+Reset servers stats score based on network latency and percentage of success and failed requests

-This score is an average calculus of the amount of sent requests from the client, used in the the scheudling algorithm in order to determinate the best available server (in the case that the balancer is enabled)
+This score is the average calculus of the total amount of sent requests from the client to each server.
+This score is used in the scheduling algorithm in order to determinate the best available server (in the case that the `balance` option is enabled)

 Allowed types are: `service` and `discovery`